-Rule 13 - Discharge from subsurface drainage systems
+Rule 1358 - Discharge from subsurface drainage systems

-- (a) The discharge of land drainage water to water from an on-farm subsurface drainage system is a permitted activity, provided the following conditions are met: - (i) the discharge does not cause: - (1) a conspicuous change to the colour or clarity of the receiving waters beyond 20 metres from the point of discharge; or - (2) conspicuous oil or grease films, scrums or foams, or floatable or suspended materials beyond 20 metres from the point of discharge; and - (ii) the discharge does not render freshwater unsuitable for consumption by farm animals; and - (iii) the discharge does not cause the flooding of any other landholding; and - (iv) the discharge does not cause any scouring or erosion of any land or bed of a water body beyond the point of discharge; and - (vi) the discharge does not cause any significant adverse effects on aquatic life; and - (vii) the subsurface drainage system does not drain a natural wetland; and - (viii) for any known existing drains and for any new drains, the locations of the drain outlets are mapped and provided to the Southland Regional Council on request. - (b) The discharge of land drainage water to water from an on-farm subsurface drainage system that does not comply with Rule 13(a) is a discretionary activity.
+- (a) The discharge of land drainage water to water from an on-farm subsurface drainage system is a permitted activity, provided the following conditions are met: - (i) the discharge does not cause: - (1) a conspicuous change to the colour or clarity of the receiving waters beyond 20 metres from the point of discharge; or - (2) conspicuous oil or grease films, scrums or foams, or floatable or suspended materials beyond 20 metres from the point of discharge; - (ii) the discharge does not render freshwater unsuitable for consumption by farm animals; - (iii) the discharge does not cause the flooding of any other landholding; - (iv) the discharge does not cause any scouring or erosion of any land or bed of a water body beyond the point of discharge; - (vi) the discharge does not cause any significant adverse effects on aquatic life; - (vii) the subsurface drainage system does not drain a natural wetland; and - (viii) for any known existing drains and for any new drains, the locations of the drain outlets are mapped and provided to the Southland Regional Council on request. - (b) The discharge of land drainage water to water from an on-farm subsurface drainage system that does not comply with Rule 13(a) is a discretionary activity.

-Rule 14 - Discharge of fertiliser
+Rule 1459 - Discharge of fertiliser

-- (a) The discharge of fertiliser onto or into land in circumstances where contaminants may enter water is a permitted activity provided the following conditions are met: - (i) other than for incidental discharges of windblown fertiliser dust, there is no direct discharge of fertiliser into a lake, river (excluding ephemeral rivers), artificial watercourse, modified watercourse, or natural wetland or into groundwater; and - (ii) there is no fertiliser discharged when the soil moisture exceeds field capacity; and - (iii) there is no fertiliser discharged directly into or within 3 metres of the boundary of any significant indigenous biodiversity site identified in a district plan that includes surface water; and - (iv) where any lake, river (excluding ephemeral rivers), artificial watercourse, modified watercourse, or wetland: - (1) has riparian planting from which stock is excluded, fertiliser may be discharged up to the paddock-side edge of the riparian planting but not onto the riparian planting, except for fertiliser required to establish the planting; or - (2) does not have riparian planting from which stock is excluded, fertiliser is not discharged directly into or within 3 metres of the bed or within 3 metres of a wetland. - (b) The discharge of fertiliser onto or into land in circumstances where the fertiliser may enter water that does not meet the conditions of Rule 14(a) is a non-complying activity.
+- (a) The discharge of fertiliser onto or into land in circumstances where contaminants may enter water is a permitted activity provided the following conditions are met: - (i) other than for incidental discharges of windblown fertiliser dust, there is no direct discharge of fertiliser into a lake, river (excluding ephemeral rivers), artificial watercourse, modified watercourse, or natural wetland or into groundwater; - (ii) there is no fertiliser discharged when the soil moisture exceeds field capacity; - (iii) there is no fertiliser discharged directly into or within 3 metres of the boundary of any significant indigenous biodiversity site identified in a district plan that includes surface water; and - (iv) where a lake, river (excluding ephemeral rivers), artificial watercourse, modified watercourse or wetland: - (1) has riparian planting from which stock is excluded, fertiliser may be discharged up to the paddock-side edge of the riparian planting but not onto the riparian planting, except for fertiliser required to establish the planting; or - (2) does not have riparian planting from which stock is excluded, fertiliser is not discharged directly into or within 3 metres of the bed or within 3 metres of a wetland.